PENGUANO/aosdef/README.md

 - Delete all the limitations that the master server and the game in general offer when trying to implement new game modes and / or elements within the game.

-- Fix the game problems and community problems.

 - Make Ace of Spades great again.